SourabhBera/Flask-Blog-App/README.md

 # Bloggers! - A Python Flask Blogging App

 Bloggers! is a simple and elegant blogging web application built with Python Flask.
 It allows users to create, read, update, and delete blog posts.
 The app is currently hosted on Render.com, and you can access it [here](https://bloggers-vbvs.onrender.com/).
-Get Inspired, Get Motivated, Get Blogging with Us.
+Get Inspired, Get Motivated, Get Blogging with Us!
 <br>

 ## Table of Contents